 The difference is defined by sizing and process integration.
-The cleanroom tent (2—25 m²) is a flexible housing for individual processes or equipment (“island solution”).
-The cleanroom cabin (10—200 m²), on the other hand, is a statically more robust room solution for complex production lines, in which personnel and material flow operate within the controlled zone.
+The cleanroom tent (2—25 m²) is a flexible housing for individual processes or equipment.
+The cleanroom cabin (from 10 m²), on the other hand, is a statically more robust room solution for complex production lines, in which personnel and material flow within the controlled zone.

 Scaling and statics

 From an engineering point of view, both systems are primarily differentiated by their static design in relation to the floor area. that cleanroom tent is used as a “spot solution” for areas of 2 to 25 m² designed.
-Here, lighter profile cross-sections (45 series) are often sufficient to absorb the ceiling load of the filter fan units (FFUs) at low spans.
+Here, lighter profile cross-sections are often sufficient to absorb the ceiling load of the Filter Fan Units (FFUs) at low spans.
 Die cleanroom cabin On the other hand, operates in the area of 10 to 200 m².
-In order to eliminate deflection (deflection) in these spans, heavier structures and more complex column grids (90 series) are used.
+In order to eliminate deflection in these spans, heavier structures and more complex column grids are used.
 The cabin is not a “big tent”, but a statically independent room-in-room system.

 Island vs. line